IceDefcon/IceNET.AntennaMatrix/README.md

 Dipole antena is constructed from 20 triangular patches, 10 squares (each contain two equal triangular patches)

-Each square is 0.05m x 0.05 such that the antenna will have the dimentions ---> 50x5 cm
+Each square has 0.05m x 0.05m dimentions ---> such that the overall antenna dimentions are ---> 50x5 cm

 Electromagnetic Wave Frequency = 300Mhz